Camino Le Puy Way: Stages 5 & 6

 On departing Miramont Sensacq you reach Arzacq-Arraziguet, a bastide town with two main squares.
 This town has an interesting beginning as when it was founded in the 13th and 14th centuries it was actually in France and not in the Béarn, which was then an independent country.
 This town used to mark the boundary between France and Béarn.

 Pass the modern Church of St Martin in Louvigny and follow the road along the ridge until you reach Fichous-Riumayou and eventually Larreule, the site of a Benedictine monastery founded in 995.
-When you reach Larreule you must call the hotel owner and he will come to find you and take you to Casteide Candau.
+When you reach Larreule a pre-arranged transfer (you will need to call the owner the day before) will bring you to your accommodation in Hagetaubin.

-Today the hotel owner will transport you to Pomps so that you may continue on the trail.
-Pomps has a 17th century church with an interesting octagon-shaped tower.
+Today the hotel owner will transport you to Larruele so that you may continue on the trail.
 In Castillon there is a an 11th century church of St Pierre that was used as a hospital for pilgrims and travellers at that time.
 Also walk through the long and narrow town of Arthez-de-Béarn (nearly 2km from one end to the other!) which is situated along a ridge.
 See some interesting old houses and ramparts, remnants from the Wars of Religion.

 Hosted by Theresa and James, this boutique B&B boasts 4 cozy bedrooms, a great room with wood-burning fireplace, expansive outdoor patio, spectacular views, and western country design.
 Fuel up on a hearty, healthy two-course breakfast before you head out for the day.